authts/sample-keycloak-react-oidc-context/README.md

 ## Seeded data

-The `db/init` folder contains SQL files which are mounted into the Postgres container and run on startup.
-It customizes the `master` realm:
+The `db/init` folder contains SQL files which are copied into the Postgres image and run on container startup.
+These SQL files do some customization of the `master` realm:

 <details><summary>Seeded data</summary>